AIgen/QOOB/README.md

 ### Folder structure
 The main wrapper function `compareConformalMethods` is in the folder `MATLAB`.
 It uses the functions in the folders in the `MATLAB` directory, which are organized as follows.

 `methods`: QOOB and other conformal methods are defined as separate functions here.
+To call these separately, see the next subsection.

 `data:` Dataset files (in separate folders) and functions to load the datasets.